Conservative activist Charlie Kirk assassinated at Utah university; shooter still at large

 Kirk was taking questions about gun violence

 Kirk was speaking at a debate hosted by his nonprofit political youth organization, Arizona-based Turning Point USA, at the Sorensen Center courtyard on campus.
-Immediately before the shooting, Kirk was taking questions from an audience member about mass shootings and gun violence.
+Immediately before the shooting, he was taking questions from an audience member about gun violence.

 “Do you know how many transgender Americans have been mass shooters over the last 10 years?” the person asked.
 Kirk responded, “Too many.”